covert-labs/covert-labs.github.io/_posts/2020-07-06-all-your-spf-are-belong-to-us-exploring-trust-relationships-through-gloabl-scale-spf-mining.md

 ### Future Work

-* SPF Crawler enhancements:  As you can see from the SPF guide for ["a"](https://dmarcian.com/spf-syntax-table/#a) and ["mx"](https://dmarcian.com/spf-syntax-table/#mx), SPF supports some fairly complex policies for allowing certain IPs to send email (esp the prefix operators on these SPF mechanisms).
+* SPF Crawler enhancements:  As you can see from the SPF guide I shared above for ["a"](https://dmarcian.com/spf-syntax-table/#a) and ["mx"](https://dmarcian.com/spf-syntax-table/#mx), SPF supports some fairly complex policies for allowing certain IPs to send email (esp the prefix operators on these SPF mechanisms).
 I did not provide support for these mechanisms in the first version of my SPF crawler mainly due to the complexity involved.
 Because of this, my results will under represent the trust relationships where these are used.
+I hope to add support for these operators to expand what could be found in this data.
 * Try some more graph analytics on the entire dataset.
 In the Jupyter notebook I ran several graph algorithms on subsets of the entire graph (Fortune 100 and Alexa 100).
 These showed some mildly interesting results, but testing against larger graphs caused graphviz to fail due to some data format issues that I have not had a chance to research.

 ### Resources